CenaAshoori/digikala_crawler/README.md

 ```xpath
 //*[@id="content"]/div[1]/div/div[3]/div[2]/div/div/div
 ```
-with selecting this area we have access to all product in this section but we need the `<a>` Tag of these product so if we have //a at the end of above code we have access to all of the products link.
+With selecting this area we have access to all products in this section but we need the `<a>` Tag of these products so if we have //a at the end of above code we have access to all of the products link.

 ```python
 product_links = response.xpath('//*[@id="content"]/div[1]/div/div[3]/div[2]/div/div/div//a')